 First, take a deep breath.
 If your 3-year-old is using a 'fisted' (palmar) grasp, they are perfectly normal.
 Pencil grip is a developmental milestone that evolves as the muscles in the hand and core grow stronger, a process we detailed in our Pre-Writing Skills Guide.

 Children typically progress from a fist, to a four-finger grasp, to a static tripod, and finally (usually around age 5 or 6) to the mature dynamic tripod grip.
-Our goal isn't to force a 3-year-old into a 6-year-old's grip, but to gently guide them to the next natural stage using clever, physical cues.
+The goal isn't to force a 3-year-old into a 6-year-old's grip.
+The goal is to gently guide them to the next natural stage using clever, physical cues.

 How to Gently Fix Pencil Grip Without Yelling